JavOrraca/personalwebsite/content/about.md

 ## Background

-My career includes over a decade of consulting, data analysis, financial modeling, and data science for Ernst & Young (EY), Pacific Gas & Electric (PG&E), KPMG, and Health Net (a Centene Corporation subsidiary).
-I had a vision of providing more value to business organizations than what my M&A work allowed for, so I began to explore and learn how to apply regressions, advanced analytics, and machine learning for data-driven decision making.
+My career includes over a decade of data analysis, consulting, financial modeling, and data science for Ernst & Young (EY), Pacific Gas & Electric (PG&E), KPMG, and Centene Corporation (Health Net of California).
+I had a vision of providing more value to business organizations so I began to explore and learn how to apply statistics, advanced analytics, and machine learning for data-driven decision making.

 Finding a new passion in analytics and data science, I pursued a Business Analytics graduate degree at the University of California, Irvine, and graduated in 2019.
 Throughout my graduate program, I leveraged my data and financial modeling experiences to help financial services firms, advertising agencies, and retail businesses.
 Throughout my masters program, I developed a commercial AI product for financial modelers and since graduating, I have been at Health Net as a Data Scientist III.
 My core responsibilities include the development of machine learning and AI models for strategic insights.